Skip to main content

 • addToolResult: function to add an output for the tool call.
 For client-side tools, you must call this at least once before the next message.
 For more information, see the AI SDK documentation.

-You can also provide an optional onToolCall function to execute custom logic when the tool is invoked.
+You can also provide an optional onToolCall function to run custom logic when the tool is invoked.
 It receives the same arguments as the onToolCall function in the useChat hook, plus an additional addToolResult function to provide tool outputs.

 Complete examples